Last revised August 2024

 Appointments for postdoctoral research associates are not subject to the same search requirements as other academic staff; however, faculty are expected to make every effort to recruit and develop a diverse postdoctoral research associate workforce in keeping with the campus’ commitment to diversity.

 Postdoctoral research associate appointments are designed to recognize the scholarly activities and professional status of the postdoctoral scholar.
 Candidates for such positions must have had the doctoral (or terminal) degree conferred within 10 years prior to the employment begin date.
 Such appointments have a duration of up to one year per appointment.
 An individual may be reappointed and may be employed as a postdoctoral research associate no longer than five (5) years.
 After five years, if a unit wishes to continue to employ the individual, the individual must be appointed under a different academic title.
-Requests to appoint a postdoctoral research associate for less than full-time or beyond five years must be approved by the Office of Illinois Human Resources, which at times will consult with the Office of the Vice Chancellor for Research and Innovation (“OVCRI”).
+Requests to appoint a postdoctoral research associate for less than full-time or beyond five years must be approved by the Office of the Provost, which at times will consult with the Office of the Vice Chancellor for Research and Innovation (“OVCRI”).
 These requests will be considered on a very limited basis.
 Postdoctoral research associate appointments can only be made in academic units or research institutes.

 Postdoctoral fellows are individuals who have been awarded a postdoctoral fellowship.
 This appointment may be funded from an external entity.
 Postdoctoral fellowship awards are not considered wages as the award is not payment for service.
 As such, individuals who have only postdoctoral fellowship(s) and no employee appointment are not considered university employees and are therefore not eligible for university benefits.